 We asked four people with a wealth of internal audit experience for their candid views on the future of this national institution.
 Their insights are relevant not only for those with an interest in healthcare but also other sectors too.

-The four industry professionals are as follows: Nick Atkinson, partner at RSM UK; Carl Best, Director at Audit One; Sarah Blackburn, ex-audit committee Chair at the Healthcare Commission, NHS Digital and University Hospitals Bristol Foundation Trust; and Karan Wheatcroft, Operations Director, Mersey Internal Audit Agency.
+The four industry professionals are as follows: Nick Atkinson, partner at RSM UK; Carl Best, Director at Audit One; Sarah Blackburn, former Vice Chairman and Audit Committee Chair at NHS Digital and previously non-executive director of the Healthcare Commission and University Hospitals Bristol Foundation Trust; and Karan Wheatcroft, Operations Director, Mersey Internal Audit Agency.

 Their insights are themed into topical headings which resonate across sectors.